TechCrunch is taking over Manhattan on April 6 with our first block party ever!

 Then, starting at 7pm, we head into the main event: the TC Trivia Throwdown with Jordan Crook (that’s me!).
 Imagine Trivia Night at your local bar, but every trivia question is about the tech world.
 Yep, you’d kill it.

-I’ll be hosting the event, which will include libations, and my hope is that it will let the NYC tech community come together, network, and participate in some friendly competition.
+I’ll be hosting the event and my hope is that it will let the NYC tech community come together, network, and participate in some friendly competition.
 Folks can register on their own and team up when they arrive, or you can start planning now and form The Avengers of tech knowledge.

 The TC Trivia Throwdown will be held at Stage 48, and you must be 21 to attend.
 Check it out here.